 The Syndicate's outwards reinsurance strategy aims to protect against both individual losses and aggregations of risk.
-Individual per risk programmes are purchased to cover the majority of business written, with comprehensive vertical cover and meaningful sideways frequency protection.
-Stop-loss and catastrophe occurrence and aggregate protections are purchased to manage aggregations in classes exposed to these in order to provide comprehensive balance sheet protection.
-Quota share protection is purchased at a class level to support the non-proportional reinsurance programme and at a whole account level to optimise the capital structure.
+Individual per risk programmes are purchased with comprehensive vertical cover and significant sideways frequency protection.
+Per-occurrence and aggregate catastrophe protections are purchased to manage aggregations in relevant classes, providing comprehensive balance sheet protection.
+Quota share protection is purchased at a class level for cyber risk and at a whole account level to optimise the capital structure, cessions are carefully managed as we balance the need for tail protection against ceded profit.
+Looking forward into 2024, we have significantly reduced our reinsurance spend across all programmes, but particularly in the whole account quota share.